The Maasai Market has endured the test of time and numerous re-locations by the Nairobi City Council to become the premier market for

 Sunday -Yaya Center along Valley Road in Hurlingham

 And now, some tips that will come in handy as you stroll through the markets.

-1. Be very specific on quality and don’t buy that item from the first artisan who sells you if the finishing has not been well done, chances are, there is another who has perfected the item’s quality – especially for items such as wall hangings, ornaments or kitchenware.
+– Be very specific on quality and don’t buy that item from the first artisan who sells you if the finishing has not bee well done, chances are, there is another who has perfected the item quality – a good example is for items such as hangings, ornaments or kitchenware

 a.
 Identify and settle on the item you want.
 Never ask for the cost of something before you have made up your mind that you actually want it.
-This applies as much to Maasai market as it does to Gikomba, Toi Market (Thrift shop places in Nairobi) and the street vendors that have taken over the Nairobi downtown streets.
+This applies as much to Maasai market as it does to Gikomba, Toi Market and the street vendors that have taken over the Nairobi down town streets.

 d.
 State matter of factly that you have half of that amount